ONSdigital/csvcubed/external-docs/docs/guides/inspect-api/example3.md

 After loading the Inspector object, we can get the information we need from it.
 Refer to the previous example [Exploring data](./example3.md/#exploring-the-data) for accessing information using an Inspector, e.g. the data set's primary table and then the columns.
 It will work the same way, all we need to do is provide a valid input file.

 Then we can get the dimensions columns from the data set.
-Note for an analysis like this, we assume there is only one observations column in the data set with an assocciated dimension.
+Note for an analysis like this, we assume there is only one observations column in the data set with an associated dimension.
 Otherwise, you would obviously need to know which set of observations you want to analyse and specify it.

 The previous example's [Formatting data](./example3.md/#formatting-the-data) section shows how to acquire columns of a specific type using the Inspector object.
 We can do the same here to get the observation and dimension column titles.